-We cruised on the Royal Caribbean cruise ship Allure of the Seas during the week that has the highest probability of hurricanes for the whole year.
+We cruised on the Royal Caribbean cruise ship, Allure of the Seas, during the week which has the highest probability of hurricanes for the whole year.
 Yes, it was the last week of August.
 We had a great time at a bit lower price due to the date that was chosen.
 One of our cousins chose that week and made all of the arrangements.
 It was an amazing week.
 We were so lucky.
 Great weather and not one rainy day during the entire week.
 Just dumb luck!
 I would rather be lucky than good any day of the year.

 The ship was HUGE.
 And I do mean huge.
 It is an Oasis-class ship, the largest passenger ship ever in service to date.
-If every cabin has double occupancy, it will carry 5400 passengers.
-However, many cabins have more than 2 passengers and the maximum passengers the ship can carry is 6296.
+If every cabin is booked with double occupancy, it will carry 5400 passengers.
+However, many cabins have more than 2 passengers and the maximum number of passengers the ship can carry is 6296.
 It is equal to a small floating city on the seas.
 It cost over 1.2 billion dollars to construct.
 They need to max the vacationers on that ship every week!

 Much To Do, So Little Time To Do It In